The Fourth War: Production

 The story was based on an original concept by a Los Angeles writer, Stephen Peters.
 The script was rewritten and updated by Kenneth Ross, who had previously worked with Frankenheimer.

 The title comes from a famous quote by Albert Einstein: "I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones."

-Frankenheimer and Scheider, both antiwar advocates, were not happy with the working title, and other titles such as Game of Honor and Face Off were discussed.
+Frankenheimer and Scheider, both antiwar advocates, were not happy with the film's title, and other titles such as Game of Honor and Face Off were discussed.

 Filming took place in Alberta, Canada.
 It was shot over ten weeks, in locations near where the 1988 Winter Olympics had been held.
-After unusually warm weather in 1988 there were concerns that the snow would not hold and they would need to create artificial snow instead but during filming in February temperatures in southern Alberta dropped to 40 below zero which caused some difficulties.
+After unusually warm weather in 1988 there were concerns that the snow would not hold and they would need to create artificial snow instead.
+During filming in February, temperatures in southern Alberta dropped to 40 below zero which caused some difficulties.

 During a fight scene, Scheider cracked a rib and Prochnow dislocated his knee.

 Reception

-On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 11 critics.

-On Metacritic the film has a score of 57% based on reviews from 15 critics, indicating "mixed or average reviews".
+Critical response

 Variety called it "a well-made Cold War thriller" and praised the casting, as well as Frankenheimer's direction for having "an eye for comic relief as well as tension maintenance".

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "The Fourth War is essentially a psychological study of a man coming apart at the hinges."

-Entertainment Weeklys Owen Gleiberman gave it a B- and wrote: "The Fourth War is an old-soldiers-never-die movie — an ironic elegy — and though much of the story is contrived and second-rate, Scheider gives a richly felt performance."
+Entertainment Weeklys Owen Gleiberman gave it a B− and wrote: "The Fourth War is an old-soldiers-never-die movie—an ironic elegy—and though much of the story is contrived and second-rate, Scheider gives a richly felt performance."
 Michael Wilmington of the Los Angeles Times wrote: "The Fourth War doesn't make much sense, but it's powerfully acted and beautifully directed."

+Box Office

+Released in the United States and Canada, The Fourth War was a box-office bomb, grossing $1.3 million at the box office, against a budget of $14.5 million.